Last updated: 2026-04-20

 Should You Buy the 2019 Ford Mustang?

-Its complaint rate (17.8 per 10k sold) is above the Coupe segment average of 10.1.
+Its complaint rate of 17.8 per 10,000 vehicles sold runs above the Coupe segment average of 10.1.
 The most common reports involve engine (30).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (30).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (30).
+An extended warranty is worth pricing out.

 Compared to the 2020 Ford Mustang, which scored 1 points lower.
 See also the 2018 Ford Mustang for an earlier comparison.